 where K is named the transfer matrix and severely illconditioned.
-The inverse ECG problem intends to solve (9).
+The inverse ECG problem attempts to solve (9).
 Note that (8) is a special case of the general approach given by (5): the projection w is set piecewise-linear in the first layer of elements adjacent to the heart surface and zero elsewhere.
-(8) hence exemplifies the aforementioned three issues.
-Once the resolution of \mathbf{u}H is determined, the accuracy of the FEM approximation is dictated by the discretization of the heart/volume projection (A{IH}) and the volume conductor (the left-side matrix).
+(8) therefore exemplifies the aforementioned three issues.
+Once \mathbf{u}H determines the resolution of the epicardial potentials, the accuracy of the FEM approximation is dictated by the discretization of the heart/volume projection (A{IH}) and the volume conductor (the left-side matrix).